theonesud/cellular-automata/README.md

 # Cellular Automaton
 Inspired by John Conway's Game of Life.
 My goal is to build upon his idea and try to add more lifelike properties.
-Also my first Processing project.
+Also my first Processing project using p5.js

 ## Features:
 - Float values (0.0-1.0) for cells